 The computers in the collection are automatically added to the target list for your deployment.
 Review the targets, then click Deploy Now.

-In a few minutes, the package will be deployed to the targeted devices.
-If you want to get really l̶a̶z̶y̶ fancy, you can even automate your deployments so all of your applications and devices stay updated automatically.
+If you want to get really l̶a̶z̶y̶ fancy, you can even automate your deployments to keep applications updated without manual work.